 How to Use Terpenes

 When people want to personalize their cannabis experience, they mostly look for a certain CBD to THC ratio.
 However, that’s not the only thing that can influence the way we process cannabis.
-If we want to try a certain smell or taste, we have to learn how to use terpenes as well.

 A Brief Overview of Terpenes